Denmark – land of sea and islands

 This incubating female eider on the islets of Mågeøerne, Funen, is very well camouflaged, causing her not to leave her nest despite the proximity of people.
 (Photo copyright © by Kaj Halberg)

 During the 1800s, the great cormorant (Phalacrocorax carbo) was persecuted all over Europe, partly because it was competing with fishermen, partly because its guano was destroying the trees, in which it was breeding.
 This bird has an extremely wide, but rather patchy, distribution, found all over Europe and most of Asia, in Australia and New Zealand, and in north-eastern North America and Greenland.
 Formerly, the white-breasted cormorant of Africa was also included in this species, but today most authorities recognize African birds as a full species, P. lucidus.

 Incidentally, fishermen at various localities in China have been using tamed cormorants of this species for fishing for thousands of years.
-A picture of this practice is found elsewhere on this website, see: Fishing.
+A picture of this practice is presented on the page Fishing.

 In this picture, cormorants are outlined against an orange evening sky at their night roost on the island of Vorsø, Horsens Fjord, where this species returned in 1944 after an absence of more than 60 years.
 (Photo copyright © by Kaj Halberg)